misonomi/twnotext/README.md

 Get it from https://addons.mozilla.org/en-US/firefox/addon/twitter-no-text/

-## If you have feature requests or you found bug
+## If you have feature requests or you found bugs
 Open issue, or reach me in twitter @miso_nomi